-As, I said, I won’t give you too many details about the image today, so you want to watch my video tomorrow.
+As I said, I will not give you too many details about the image today, so you want to watch my video tomorrow.
 Just be patient for one more day and I hope you’ll like it.
-And next time around, maybe I’ll make a movie at Hollywood :).
+And next time around, maybe I’ll make a Hollywood movie.

 However, here are a few details about the image already:

 Long Exposure base image combined with short exposure.